 The men and women of Origlio Beverage care deeply about how our industry affects the community.
 You have our word that our promotional and marketing efforts shall not encourage or endorse the irresponsible sale, purchase or consumption of beer.
 Indeed all of our efforts are directed towards the legal, responsible and safe enjoyment of beer and malt-based beverages.
 Origlio and its suppliers are extensively involved in campaigns to promote the responsible consumption of alcohol.
-We are proud of the fact that Origlio employees have trained and certified hundreds of bar and restaurant professionals in TIPS intervention strategies, which advocates the responsible enjoyment of alcohol by adults.

 The concentration of alcohol in your body – known as the ‘blood alcohol content (BAC) – depends on several factors: your gender (male or female), how much you have drunk; how long you have been drinking; whether or not you have eaten; and your size and weight.

 Because your body starts to breakdown alcohol almost as soon as you start to drink, it is difficult to tell exactly how much alcohol is in your bloodstream at any one moment in time, or what effect it may have.

 All alcoholic beverages contain pure alcohol, which is what causes intoxication.
 Each of the following drinks contains about half an ounce of pure alcohol: 12 oz. beer, 5 oz. wine, 1 oz.
 100 proof spirits.
 In addition, a healthy liver eliminates less than one ounce of pure alcohol per hour.

 Many people have experienced being “drunk” on one or more occasions – most of them are not alcoholics: people who are physically addicted to alcohol.
 Even so, intoxication is never completely safe or risk free and should be avoided.
 Remember: while sensible alcohol consumption can be associated with better health, alcohol abuse can seriously damage your health.